e-wrks/edhim/README.md

     }
   }

+  method run ()  # this is the method to keep the world running
     # each time a new agent enters the chat world, a pair of sinks for its
     # incoming and outgoing messages are posted through the sink of access point
-  method run () for (in, out) from accessPoint do {
+    for (in, out) from accessPoint do {
       go Chat(in, out)  # start a chatter thread to do the IO in=nil out=nil  # unref so they're garbage-collectable after chatter left }
 }
 ```